-Sigma Delta Pi is pleased to announce its chapter project grant program for 2018.
-A chapter of active status—at least one induction of new members since the 2015-16 academic year—that has not been named an “Honor Chapter”/”Capítulo de Honor y Mérito” since and to include the year of 2015 may apply for a grant of up to $300 to support a chapter project that complements the mission of Sigma Delta Pi during the 2018-19 academic year.
+Sigma Delta Pi is pleased to announce its chapter project grant program, which accepts applications year-round on a rolling basis.
+A chapter of active status—at least one induction of new members during the three-year period prior to the date of the planned chapter project—that has not been named an “Honor Chapter”/”Capítulo de Honor y Mérito” during the same three-year period may apply for a grant of up to $300 to support a chapter project that complements the mission of Sigma Delta Pi.
 The Chapter Project Grant Program is intended to spur chapter activity and thereby help raise the chapter’s visibility in its college/university community.

 RULES GOVERNING THE CHAPTER PROJECT GRANT COMPETITION

-To be eligible to receive a project grant, a chapter must be of active status—at least one induction of new members since the 2015-16 academic year.
-Any chapter named “Honor Chapter”/”Capítulo de Honor y Mérito” at least once since and including the 2015 year is ineligible for a chapter project grant.
+To be eligible to receive a project grant, a chapter must be of active status: at least one induction of new members during the three-year period prior to the date of the planned chapter project.
+Any chapter named “Honor Chapter”/”Capítulo de Honor y Mérito” at least during the same three-year period in question is ineligible for a chapter project grant.

 OFFICIAL APPLICATION FORM

 The Chapter Adviser must e-mail the complete application and supporting materials no later than one month prior to the scheduled chapter project to Mark P. Del Mastro, Executive Director of Sigma Delta Pi.
 The proposal must include a detailed description of the proposed project and a budget.
 The Executive Committee will consider the quality of the proposal and the specificity of the budget, in addition to the merit of the proposed activity.
 Applications less than one month prior to the planned project will not be considered.